Verse 14 “Glory to God in the highest heaven, and on earth peace to those on whom His favor rests.”

-So what is this peace that the heavenly beings were proclaiming before the God of the universe?
+So what is this peace which the heavenly beings were proclaiming before the God of the universe?
 This wasn’t an “everyone getting along and no wars” kind of a declaration.
-In truth if we look at the wording in our key verse we will see that they are declaring that there will be peace with people who are in right standing with God.
+In truth if we look at the wording in our key verse we will see they were declaring there will be peace with people who are in right standing with God.
 This is the peace we will be studying this week.
-This is a peace that marks God’s people.
+This is the peace which marks God’s people.

 Making It Personal

 What do you think the first thoughts of the shepherds were?
 What do you think this peace looks like?
 Do you desire peace with God and other believers?